Follow our free guide to form an LLC in Iowa

 Step 1: Name Your Iowa LLC

 Before you file any paperwork, you have to find a name for your Iowa LLC.
-As you begin your brainstorming, keep in mind that both Iowa and the US government have rules and restrictions concerning business names—see below:
+Keep in mind that both Iowa and the federal government have rules and restrictions concerning business names—see below:

 Business Name Guidelines